-https://techgospel.org Transforming Missions Through Media Sun, 09 Feb 2025 18:11:19 +0000 en-US hourly 1 https://wordpress.org/?v=6.7.1 https://techgospel.org/wp-content/uploads/2025/02/cropped-TG-32x32.jpg Tech and the Gospel https://techgospel.org 32 32 Theology of Technology: A Biblical View https://techgospel.org/theology-of-technology-a-biblical-view/ https://techgospel.org/theology-of-technology-a-biblical-view/#respond Tue, 04 Feb 2025 04:11:35 +0000 https://fabula-theme.jkdevstudio.com/?p=19661 Mental health is a crucial aspect of overall wellness, and managing stress and anxiety is vital for maintaining balance.
+https://techgospel.org Transforming Missions Through Media Tue, 11 Mar 2025 05:57:35 +0000 en-US hourly 1 https://wordpress.org/?v=6.7.2 https://techgospel.org/wp-content/uploads/2025/02/cropped-TG-32x32.jpg Tech and the Gospel https://techgospel.org 32 32 Theology of Technology: A Biblical View https://techgospel.org/theology-of-technology-a-biblical-view/?utm_source=rss&utm_medium=rss&utm_campaign=theology-of-technology-a-biblical-view https://techgospel.org/theology-of-technology-a-biblical-view/#respond Tue, 04 Feb 2025 04:11:35 +0000 https://fabula-theme.jkdevstudio.com/?p=19661 Mental health is a crucial aspect of overall wellness, and managing stress and anxiety is vital for maintaining balance.
 This article provides strategies for coping with stress, including mindfulness practices, physical activity, and seeking professional help when needed.

 The post Theology of Technology: A Biblical View first appeared on Tech and the Gospel.